DETAILED ACTION

 The cited prior art describes the imaging environment adjustment device according to claim 5,

-wherein the operation information includes position information indicating a position of at least any one of a tool spindle, a table, a robot, and a loader, and (Habibi: see the belt 112 (i.e., table) as illustrated in figure 1; “Alternatively, the vision tracking system 100 may be configured to track movement of the belt 112 or another component whose movement is relatable to the speed of the belt 112 and/or workpiece 104 using machine-vision techniques, and to determine an emulated encoder output signal 110.”
+wherein the operation information includes position information indicating a position of at least any one of a tool spindle, a table, a robot, or a loader, and (Habibi: see the belt 112 (i.e., table) as illustrated in figure 1; “Alternatively, the vision tracking system 100 may be configured to track movement of the belt 112 or another component whose movement is relatable to the speed of the belt 112 and/or workpiece 104 using machine-vision techniques, and to determine an emulated encoder output signal 110.”
 Paragraph 0054)

 Claim 7: